apache/accumulo-website/_docs-2-0/administration/in-depth-install.md

 ### Client Configuration

 Accumulo clients are configured in a different way than Accumulo servers.
-Clients are configured when [an Accumulo Connector is created][client-conn] using Java builder methods or a `accumulo-client.properties` file containing [client properties][client-props].
+[Accumulo clients are created][accumulo-client] using Java builder methods or a `accumulo-client.properties` file containing [client properties][client-props].

 ### Custom Table Tags